lljustycell999/Parallel-Programming/README.md

 Acknowledgment: This assignment was adapted from a study by Steve MacDonald.

-B. Reimplement using SIMD parallelism, a GPU, or multiple servers.
+B. Reimplement using SIMD parallelism, a GPU, or multiple servers (I decided to use multiple servers via two ServerSockets).